IStrikeboomI/XtraDrinks/README.md

 ### Pines, Oranges, & Coconuts
 * Pines: Can be found on spruce trees
 * Oranges: Can be found on forest trees
-* Coconuts: Can be found on jungle and savanna trees
+* Coconuts: Can be found on jungle trees

-### Dehydrated Vanilla
+### Dehydrated Vanilla Crops
 * Dehydrated carrots, potatos, beetroots

 ### Citric Acid
+* Made from any citric fruit and can be used to make drinks

 ## New Drinks:
 * Apple Juice